Over the holidays I started reading Nancy Pearcey’s new book, Love Thy Body, which has lots to do with the subject of men and women.

 If ever there was a time that I doubled over in compassion, it was then.
 In fact, I have never quite recovered from the knowledge of what she went through and the failure of the Christian community to care for a little girl.

-My point is that people’s sense of “authentic self” is intertwined not only with philosophical underpinnings, but also with their pain and lived experiences.
+What I am trying to say is that people’s sense of “authentic self” is intertwined not only with philosophical underpinnings, but also with their pain and lived experiences.